MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation: Related Work

 {\parskip=2pt \textit{Multi-Stream Object-Centric Learning} models the trajectory distribution in the local coordinate frames of multiple objects~\cite{calinon2016tutorial}.
 This approach is effective for probabilistic methods that can easily compute the product of multiple trajectory distributions, such as Task-Parameterized GMMs~\cite{calinon2016tutorial, zeestraten2018programming, vonhartz2024art} and MiDiGaP~\cite{von2025unreasonable}.
 In contrast, the composition of generative policy models is less straightforward.
 Patil \etal{} argue that a weighted linear combination of the score functions, predicted by two Diffusion models, is proportional to the gradient of the corresponding weighted mixture of energy functions~\cite{patil2024composing}.
 PoCo takes the same approach to the composition of Diffusion Policies\cite{wang2024poco}.
 However, Du \etal{} show that summing up the score predictions of two Diffusion models is \emph{not} equivalent to sampling from the product distribution and propose an annealed MCMC schema instead~\cite{du2023reduce}.
 Wang \etal{} applied this principle to steering Diffusion policy with a point objective function~\cite{wang2024inference}.
 Such compositional approaches have not yet been adapted to Flow Matching policies.}

-To the best of our knowledge, we are the first to employ a multi-stream object-centric approach to generative policy learning.
-As we show in extensive experiments, the multi-stream learning consistently improves policy success both over naive policy learning and over single-stream approaches, such as ACPL.
-Using comprehensive ablation studies, we investigate how to best perform policy composition for Conditional Flow Matching.
+To the best of our knowledge, we are the first to employ a multi-stream object-centric approach to generative policies.
+As we show in extensive experiments, multi-stream learning consistently improves policy success both over naive policy learning and over single-stream approaches, such as ACPL.
+Using comprehensive ablation studies, we investigate policy composition strategies for Conditional Flow Matching.